ricko2001/Genealogy-scripts/RM -Change source template/ReadMe.txt

 Open the database in RootsMagic and confirm that the desired changes have been made.

-If there are changes that you did not want, make another copy of yor main database file and copy it to the working folder and try again.
+If there are changes that you did not want, make another copy of your main database file and copy it to the working folder and try again.

 =========================================================================DIV80==